When someone drives past your dealership, all they see is all the

 building, payroll, utilities, insurance.
 When enough of

-those transactions add up, the parts and service
+those transactions add up, the parts and service departments

-that's when equipment sales actually start generating
+equipment sales actually start generating profit so your

-profit so your dealership can grow.
+dealership can grow.

 The other thing: that customer called

 you.
-A routine order means they trust your dealership
+A routine order means they trust your dealership enough

-flywheel turning and sets up the next machine sale.
+turning and sets up the next machine sale.

 Next, we'll look at how the sales, parts, and service departments